-Double adapters or powerboards may NOT be plugged into the power points on the north and south sides of the nave.
+Double adapters or powerboards may not be plugged into the power points on the north and south sides of the nave.
 This is a hazard to children and adults, as adaptors can easily be partially dislodged while maintaining the electrical current.

 The All Saints Testing and Tagging report must be submitted to the Diocese on a triennial basis.
-Testing and tagging was last conducted in 2019.
+Testing and tagging was last conducted in 2022 and is due again in 2025.